-Contra Nocendi International has been made aware of the detention of two transgender women in Douala, Cameroon on 9 February 2021.
+Contra Nocendi International has learned of the denial of bail of two transgender women in detained at the New Bell prison in Douala, Cameroon since February 9, 2021.
 The two transgender women Mildred Loic (Shakiro) and Moute Rolland (Patricia) were arrested by gendarmerie officers (a paramilitary unit) at the Nkoulouloun neighbourhood of Douala, based on allegations of homosexuality.

 We are deeply saddened by the refusal to grant bail in a misdemeanour offence punished with “…imprisonment for from six months to five years and a fine of from CFAF 20000 to CFAF 200000”.
 We are afraid that the refusal of bail in this case is an extreme measure meant to physically and psychologically wear down the detainees.